sulai1/mmdf/readme.md

 #Project description
-This projects purpose is to test the influence of compression on image retrieval tasks.
+This projects purpose is to test the influence of compression on image retrieval tasks using Matlab.
 Therefore it runs a retrievalbenchmark on both the uncompressed and compressed datasets and compares the results.
 Supported compressions are JPEG, JPEG 2000 and JPEG XR and the used benchmark is a modified retrieval benchmark from the vlbenchmark project that uses different feature detectors.
 ##Setup instructions
 The project contains of two parts the **converter** and the **benchmark**.
 They are completely seperate applications so they can run on different systems.
 In this setup the **converter** is compiled on Windows 10 with Visual Studio 2015 and the **benchmark** is compiled for linux, because it depends on libraries (YAEL) that are not compatible with Windows.
 So in this case u have to convert the database and copy it to the linux system(or use a virtual box and do everithing with a shared folder) and then run the benchmark with the converted dataset.